 In a decision recently posted on the Swedish Arbitration Portal, the Svea Court of Appeal dismissed an application to annul an award due to two arbitrators’ lack of impartiality.

 On November 30, SCC Legal Counsel Anja Håvedal Ipp participated as a panelist at the ICC UK Annual Arbitration Conference in London.
 The conference, which gathered more than 100 attendees investigated the various challenges and opportunities for international arbitration in 2017 – including the implications of Brexit on London as an arbitral seat.

 The recently published book Arbitrating for Peace is an overview of historical landmark arbitration cases, authored by some the world's most eminent arbitration scholars and professionals.
 The SCC can now provide a sneak preview of the foreword by Kofi Annan, as well as of the chapter about the Brčko Arbitration, written by R. Jade Harry.

-The new 2017 SCC Rules – entering into force 1 January 2017 - were published 18 November 2016.
-The new rules introduces a number of noteworthy revisions and innovations.
+The new 2017 SCC Rules – entering into force on 1 January 2017 - were published on 18 November 2016.
+The new rules introduce a number of noteworthy revisions and innovations.
 As a service to the users of the rules, the SCC has compiled a summary with some of the key changes.